-TETRA [(Terrestrial Trunked Radio)], as a voice-centric communication infrastructure, will continue to serve Public Safety organizations around the world for years, if not decades.
+TETRA (Terrestrial Trunked Radio), as a voice-centric communication infrastructure, will continue to serve Public Safety organizations around the world for years, if not decades.
 This does not mean, however, that the Public Safety communication infrastructure is not, or should not be, evolving.

 Public safety authorities strive to enrich their operations with new broadband-based applications such as video surveillance, drone camera feeds, body-worn cameras, and massive database queries – all of which require significantly higher capacity than currently available in TETRA networks.
-On the other hand, the requirements for mission-critical broadband applications are not that different than the ones of narrowband voice applications – namely resiliency, availability, reliability and security.
+On the other hand, the requirements for mission-critical broadband applications are not that different from the ones of narrowband voice applications – namely resiliency, availability, reliability, and security.

-In order to introduce a mission-critical broadband infrastructure to support those new applications, public safety authorities can typically leverage existing LTE, LTE Advanced and future 5G technologies.
+In order to introduce a mission-critical broadband infrastructure to support those new applications, public safety authorities can typically leverage existing LTE, LTE Advanced, and future 5G technologies.
 Such authorities should consider several options for evolving their networks and services:

 1. Public network-based infrastructure – in this option, the public safety authority uses a public LTE network as a large enterprise user.
 The additional security level is added at the mobile device level, yet coverage and availability enhancements are up to the mobile operator to provide.

 2. MVNO (mobile virtual network operator) – in this option the public safety authority becomes an MVNO, serving its internal users.
-A core network is established covering authentication, security and some quality-of-service parameters.
+A core network is established covering authentication, security, and some quality-of-service parameters.
 The mobile operator is still responsible for coverage and availability enhancements.

 3. Externally operated private LTE network – in this case an end-to-end network is built to accommodate the public safety authority’s requirements.
 An external entity, typically a mobile operator, builds and operates the network on behalf of (and for) the public safety authority (or authorities).
 The most obvious example of this type of solution is the FirstNet network in the US.